Oleg Ryakhovskiy

-He had an unusual technique for the time, which relied less on lift in the jump stage and more on raw speed (he had a best of 10.6 seconds for the 100 metres).
+Ryakhovskiy had an unusual technique for the time, which relied less on lift in the jump stage and more on raw speed (he had a best of 10.6 seconds for the 100 metres).
 He remained high in the world rankings in the 1959, ranking fifth after clearing – the second best mark of his career, though this left him in second place behind Fedoseyev at the Spartakiade.
 A leg injury hampered his 1960 season; he was third nationally and dropped out of the global top ten performers.
 He ranked fifth in the world in 1961, but ceased to compete at a high level thereafter.
 He lost his state sports scholarship and instead opted for a purely academic one.

 Ryakhovskiy was highly successful as a student-athlete during the period from 1957 to 1961.
 He won a gold medal at the 1957 World University Games in a games record – as the last winner of the competition, this record stands permanently.
 He followed this with two gold medals in 1959, winning at the World Festival of Youth and Students and then defeating Japanese Koji Sakurai and Hiroshi Shibata to claim the first ever men's triple jump title at the Universiade.
 He attempted to defend his Universiade title two years later, but was narrowly beaten by Romania's Sorin Ioan.

 Ryakhovskiy studied sports science up to doctorate level at Moscow State Technical University and later became a professor there.
 Studying the mechanics of athletics, he served on the Technical Committee for the International Association of Athletics Federations for twelve years.
 Among his recommendations for the sport is a new method of recording false starts in sprint races.
-Ryakhovskiy argues that the current approach (measurement of pressure upon the starting blocks) unfairly impedes athletes who are stronger, heavier, or favour a starting technique with more backwards leg pressure.
+Ryakhovskiy argued that the current approach (measurement of pressure upon the starting blocks) unfairly impedes athletes who are stronger, heavier, or favour a starting technique with more backwards leg pressure.
 He has suggested using a light beam to measure movement of athlete's hands from the starting line, which is the first body part to move and can be measured equally across all athletes.

+Ryakhovskiy died on 16 December 2023, at the age of 90.